qeoiruklavmle-ux/Midterm_EDA_Data_Bootcamp/README.md

 ## Research Question

-**“To what extent can the slowdown in U.S. productivity growth be explained by changes in capital investment and fluctuations in multifactor productivity?”**
+**To what extent can the slowdown in U.S. productivity growth be explained by changes in capital investment and fluctuations in multifactor productivity?**

 ---